Unramified Brauer groups of symmetric products and the Brauer-Manin obstructions: Varieties with torsion-free geometric Picard groups

-Using the compatibility of this map with the Brauer–Manin pairing (see \cite[Section 2.4]{CL22}), one obtains the following:

-Let \(l/k\) be an extension of number fields, fix an algebraic closure \(\overline{k}\) of \(k\), and let \(X\) be a smooth, projective, geometrically integral variety over \(l\) such that \(\Pic(X_{\overline{k}})\) is a torsion‑free abelian group.
-Then \(\Phi\) induces an identification
+Using the compatibility of this map with the Brauer–Manin pairing in \cite[Section 2.4]{CL22}, one deduces equalities of Brauer--Manin sets. \begin{corollary} Let \(l/k\) be an extension of number fields, and let \(X\) be a smooth, projective, geometrically integral variety over \(l\) such that \(\Pic(X_{\overline{k}})\) is torsion‑free.
+Then \(\Phi\) induces identifications

-where \(X' = \mathrm{Res}_{l/k}(X)\) is the Weil restriction.
-This result has also been proved by Kai Huang and Sheng Chen using a different method. \end{remark}